Obtain Your Lead-Safe Certification at Community College

 Training for Lead-Safe Workers

-Contractors and other professionals who work with paint in buildings built before 1978 will need to show that they have taken a training course and received a certificate in lead-safe working practices.
+Contractors and other professionals who work with paint in buildings built before 1978 must show that they have taken a training course and received a certificate in lead-safe working practices.
 The EPA provides a list of accredited training providers on its website.
 Community colleges that are accredited training providers in the soon-to-be-required certification include:

 Working Safely with Lead